GreptimeTeam/gtctl/README.md

 gtctl cluster list
 ```

-You can use `kubectl port-forward` command to forward frontend requests:
+You can use the `kubectl port-forward` command to forward frontend requests:

 ```console
 kubectl port-forward svc/mycluster-frontend 4002:4002 > connections.out &